 I bought this dress last year in Lady V’s AW2015 collection, when I was two stone heavier and a size 12, but since I’ve lost all that weight, I’m now back to a 10 in their clothes.
 As you can see though, it’s not a terrible fit, still.
 I do buy new dresses from lady V in a 10 now, but I still wear my 12’s.
 I find that because they have the tie-belt, it still looks very fitted anyway.
 The only part that looks a bit big is the material across my chest/neck area.
 Lady V have a really handy measurement chart on their site which is accurate, so I’d suggest taking measurements and using the chart to help you decide what size to get.
 I’d say Lady V run true to size, if not on the smaller side.
 The materials they use don’t tend to have a lot of stretch.

-This print comes in various other dress styles and possibly a skirt, too, but they restock it randomly.
-You can probably find it online somewhere or for second hand.
+This print comes in various other dress styles and possibly a skirt, too, but they restock this particular print randomly.
+You can probably find it online somewhere else too or for second hand.

 Lady V cover UK sizes 8-32, with a specific line for the fuller figure called Lady Voluptuous which focuses on styles that flatter sizes 16-32 especially.
 Recently, they also launched the Little Lady Vintage line for 3-12 year olds, which is adorable.